HERGC: Heterogeneous Experts Representation and Generative Completion for Multimodal Knowledge Graphs: Conclusion

 \section{Conclusion}

-In this paper, we introduce HERGC, a novel generative framework for multimodal knowledge graph completion that adopts a generative paradigm to addresses the limitations of prior MMKGC approaches.
-HERGC employs a Heterogeneous Experts Representation Retriever to capture modality‐specific signals, fuse them into rich entity embeddings, and retrieve a compact candidate set, thereby integrating multimodal context and narrowing the LLM’s search space.
-It then uses a flexible Generative LLM Predictor to select the correct entity from these candidates, leveraging the LLM’s inherent knowledge and reasoning capabilities to compensate for previous methods’ shortcomings.
-Extensive experiments on three standard MMKGC benchmarks demonstrate that HERGC achieves state‐of‐the‐art performance while remaining effective and robust.
-By fully exploiting each modality’s information, the retriever learns high-quality fused multimodal embeddings, and the LLM predictor readily benefits from advances in LLM technology, making HERGC both powerful and easy to implement.
-Our HERGC bridges the gap between generative paradigm and MMKGC, offering a generalizable framework for future MMKGC research.
+In this paper, we present HERGC, a novel generative framework for MMKGC.
+HERGC comprises a Heterogeneous Experts Representation Retriever (HERR), which fuses multimodal signals into high-quality entity embeddings and retrieves a compact candidate set, and a Generative LLM Predictor (GLP), which predicts the correct entity from candidates and supports both open- and closed-source LLMs.
+Extensive experiments on three standard MMKGC benchmarks demonstrate that HERGC achieves state-of-the-art performance and consistent robustness.
+HERGC bridges the generative paradigm and MMKGC, providing a generalizable solution for future research.